meshtastic/firmware/docs/software/mqtt.md

 ### Topics

-A sample [topic](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/) hierarchy for a complete functioning mesh:
+The "mesh/crypt/CHANNELID/GATEWAYID/NODEID/PORTID" [topic](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/) will be used for messages sent from/to a mesh.

 Gateway nodes will foward any MeshPacket from a local mesh channel with uplink_enabled.
-The packet (encapsulated in a ServiceEnvelope).
-The packets will remain encrypted with the key for the specified channel. mesh/crypt/CHANNELID/NODEID/PORTID
+The packet (encapsulated in a ServiceEnvelope) will remain encrypted with the key for the specified channel.

 For any channels in the local node with downlink_enabled, the gateway node will forward packets from MQTT to the local mesh.
 It will do this by subscribing to mesh/crypt/CHANNELID/# and forwarding relevant packets.

-If the channelid 'well known'/public it could be decrypted by a web service (if the web service was provided with the associated channel key), in which case it will be decrypted by a web service and appear at "mesh/clear/NODEID/PORTID".
+If the channelid 'well known'/public it could be decrypted by a web service (if the web service was provided with the associated channel key), in which case it will be decrypted by a web service and appear at "mesh/clear/CHANNELID/GATEWAYID/NODEID/PORTID".
 Note: This is not in the initial deliverable.

 FIXME, discuss how text message global mirroring could scale (or not)